Skip to main content

 You can also

-• Visit the school website.
+• visit the school website

-• Look at the schools performance table at www.gov.uk/school-performance-tables
+• look at the school’s performance tables

-• Get a copy of the school’s most recent OFSTED (The Office for Standards in Education) inspection report on the OFSTED website
+• get a copy of the school’s most recent OFSTED (The Office for Standards in Education) inspection report on the OFSTED website

-You must state your catchment school as one of your preferences
+Stating your catchment school as one of your preferences

 Some schools and academies that are their own admission authority do not prioritise children living in the catchment area of the school in their over-subscription criteria.
-If you think you live in the catchment area of a school or academy but the school or academy does not include catchment area in their over-subscription criteria it is recommended that one of the preferences expressed is for the nearest school to your home address.
+If you think you live in the catchment area of a school or academy but the school or academy does not include the catchment area in their over-subscription criteria it is recommended that one of the preferences expressed is for the nearest school to your home address.
 However, please note, this does not guarantee your child a place at this school.
 Please contact us if you are not sure which school is nearest.

 If your catchment school is not stated as one of your preferences and becomes over-subscribed, we cannot guarantee your child a place at that school.